MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

         helps to reduce the dimensionality of a layer without losing information about pixel locations.

     Decoders:
-        an upsampling path which recovers lost spatial inforamtion and restores the image to it's original size.
+        an upsampling path which recovers lost spatial information and restores the image to it's original size.

 The single encoder block (layer) consists of a separable convolutional 2D layer along with batch normalization.